-As students enter the research writing world, they have to learn a whole new language about theses, bibliographies, secondary sources, primary sources and other new terms.
-Some areas that students find confusing are the differences among abstracts, annotated bibliographic entries and literature reviews.
+As students enter the research writing world, they have to learn a whole new language about theses, bibliographies, secondary sources, and other new terms.
+Some students may not understand the difference between an abstract, an annotated bibliography entry, and a literature review.

 The confusion is understandable as there are many similarities in these aspects of report writing.
-First of all, abstracts, annotations and literature review all present summaries of sources.
+First of all, abstracts, annotations and literature reviews all present summaries of sources.
 Secondly, each summary of a source is short and concise.
-The main difference is the purpose and way each are presented to the reader.
+The main differences are the purpose and the way each are presented to the reader.

 Preparing a Literature Review

-As you prepare your literature review, look for ways to tie your sources together.
-You may use in-text citations to back up your points.
+Find ways to tie your sources together as you prepare your literature review.
+Consider using in-text citations to back up your points.

-An annotated bibliography, like a literature review, can be a section of a research report or stand alone as its own product.
-Sometimes, teachers will assign annotated bibliographies as a way for students to develop their research and critical evaluation skills.
+An annotated bibliography, like a literature review, can be a section of a research report or stand alone.
+Teachers will sometimes assign annotated bibliographies so students can develop their research and critical evaluation skills.

-Unlike a literature review, however, the annotations are formatted in a list.
-Each source is evaluated on its own, although you may compare and contrast sources in the annotations.
+Unlike a literature review, however, you should format annotations as a list.
+Evaluate each source on its own, although you may compare and contrast sources in the annotations, as well.

 Annotation simply means a note or comment on an item.
 When you annotate a source, you are making a note or comment on it.
 Of course, there is more to it than that.
 Annotations are either a brief summary or an evaluation of the source.

 Although there are many similarities among literature reviews, abstracts and annotated bibliographies, each work has its own purpose within the research paper.
-While this article focuses on literature reviews and annotated bibliographies, abstracts and annotated bibliographies also have similarities.
+And, while this article focuses on literature reviews and annotated bibliographies, you’ll also find similarities between abstracts and annotated bibliographies, too.